Return of premium life insurance

 But it’s important to understand that you’re not gaining additional or new money.
 Instead, you’re getting back money that was yours to begin with.
 So while return of premium life insurance can be a nice saving option if you’re looking to set aside some money for retirement or have a guarantee of getting money back, there may be other savings options that could give you a greater return.
 In short, you’re not earning interest on the money you pay into your life insurance premiums, but you could earn interest on that same money if you invested it in an interest-bearing account instead.
 Consider speaking with a financial advisor to see what is right for you.

-The average cost of return of premium life insurance
+How much does return of premium life insurance cost?

 Pros and cons of return of premium life insurance